Divya15566/blog_sphere/README.md

 # BlogSphere

-BlogSphere is a full-stack blogging platform featuring user authentication, blog creation, editing, and deletion, built with React for the frontend and Node.js/Express for the backend.
+BlogSphere is a full-stack blogging platform that allows users to create, edit, and delete blog posts.
+It features user authentication, responsive design, and a seamless user experience.

 ## Features
 - User registration and login